 And, of course, we wouldn’t use these provisionals if they didn’t look beautiful.
 And they do.
 When you get your provisional restorations, you will be delighted.
 You might even cry–we’ve seen it before.

 And while the provisional materials are strong, the final restorations are even stronger.
 They have to be if they’re going to last you 10 or 20 years or more, and that’s our goal.

 Advanced Dentistry for Great Results and a Great Experience

 If you are looking for not just great results from your dentistry, but a great experience as well, then you’re looking for Firouzian Dentistry.
-Please call (614) 848-5001 today to schedule a consultation with Columbus, OH cosmetic dentist Dr. Mike Firouzian.
+Please call (614) 848-5001 today to schedule a consultation with Columbus, Ohio dentist Dr. Mike Firouzian.